ISA-tools/isa-specs/source/isatab.rst

 #. to relate each Study file to an Investigation (this only becomes necessary when two or more Study files need to be grouped).

 An Investigation file is structured as a table with vertical headings along the first column, and corresponding values in the subsequent columns.
-The following section headings MUST appear in the Investigation file (in order).
+The following section headings MUST appear in the Investigation file (in order), and the study block (headings from ``STUDY`` to ``STUDY CONTACTS``) can be repeated, one block per study associated with the investigation.

  - ``ONTOLOGY SOURCE REFERENCE``
  - ``INVESTIGATION``